Sudharshan172/ipo-webapp-frontend/README.md

 # IPO Web Application

 ## **Introduction**
-This project is developed by **Bluestock Fintech** as part of a production-level software development initiative.
+This project is developed for **Bluestock Fintech** as part of a production-level software development Intern.
 The IPO Web Application provides IPO-related information for the Bluestock website/app and clients’ platforms.
 This project aims to give interns hands-on experience with industry-standard web development practices.

 ## **Objective**
 The web application and its REST API offer essential IPO details to the public, including: